 It's been home to the kings and queens of Scotland, a prison of war, and even a military hospital.
 And it houses the Scottish crown jewels, or Honours of Scotland, which are the oldest crown jewels in Britain.
 You can also see the Stone of Destiny, traditionally used in the coronation ceremonies of the Scottish monarchs, and later those of the monarchs of the UK – including for Queen Elizabeth II in 1953.

 The castle is also famously perched upon an extinct volcano, or rather a volcanic plug, giving it a dramatic and iconic appearance looming over the skyline of the city.
-To learn more about the castle and it's place in the city, we can recommend a walking tour that also includes entry to the castle.

 Museum of Scotland

 The fascinating Museum of Scotland has a ton of interesting galleries, covering a vast range of subjects including the country's history through the ages, natural history, art and design, and even fashion.